-- On-site Training.
-Continuing education courses are taught at the business site.
-Courses can be designed to fit the needs of your individual business, using your own equipment and facilities so your employees can learn under actual work conditions. - On-campus Training.
-Continuing education courses, seminars, workshops and programs in technology and business are offered on the JCCC campus.
-Courses and programs can be designed to meet the specifications of your individual business.
+On-site Training.
+Workforce training, taught at the business site, can be designed to fit the needs of your individual business, using your own equipment and facilities so your employees can learn under actual work conditions.

-- Business and Office Skills.
+- On-campus Training.
+Continuing education courses, seminars, workshops and programs in technology and business are offered at JCCC.
+Courses and programs can be designed to meet the specifications of your individual business. - Business and Office Skills.
 Skill-oriented seminars and workshops are available both on campus and on site at company locations. - Economic Development.
-The institute is active in helping new and expanding industries obtain state and federal funding to pay for training, applicant testing and job skills development. - Management and Professional Development.
-Professional, skill-oriented management and supervisory seminars and workshops are offered both on campus and on site at company locations. - Microcomputer Training and Development.

-The center trains employees in business applications, using much of today's best-selling software.
-With clearly written manuals and concentrated hands-on experience, the courses significantly reduce the time required for you to become productive.
-The training labs are continuously upgraded with the latest equipment and the newest versions of software. - Professional Resources.
-Assistance in defining and solving company training, equipment and manpower problems is available. - Small Business Development Center.
+The institute is active in helping new and expanding industries obtain state funding to pay for training and job skills development. - Management and Professional Development.
+Professional, skill-oriented management and supervisory seminars and workshops are offered both on campus and on site at company locations. - Computer Learning Program.
+Employees are trained in business applications, using much of today's best-selling software.
+The clearly written manuals and concentrated hands-on experience significantly reduce the time required for you to become productive.
+The training labs are continuously upgraded with the latest equipment and the newest versions of software. - Academy for Information Technology.
+High-end computer users can now study at the academy for continuing education or college credits. - Small Business Development Center.
 The Small Business Development Center offers a wide range of small business services, including training programs, counseling, applied research and a library for small business owners and potential owners in Johnson, Wyandotte and Miami counties.
-There is no charge for the counseling service, and results are strictly confidential. - Technical Training.
-Hands-on technical and quality improvement training is available through customized courses, seminars, workshops and teleconferences. - Workplace Skills Enhancement.
-Customized, jobspecific basic skill training in written and spoken language, math and thinking skills can be developed to improve performance on the job.
-After a job analysis and assessment process, an on-site training program is offered to meet a specific organization's employee needs. - Flexible Training Lab.
-Computerized instruction in basic skills, including reading, writing, computational skills and preparation for the GED, is available in our new all-computerized flexible training lab.
-More than 400 individual courses are available. - Career/Life Planning.
-Career/life planning programs and services can be offered on site to help individuals assess their skills and interests and develop a plan to maximize their potential.
-One- or two-day workshops are available.
+There is no charge for the counseling service, and results are strictly confidential. - Workplace Skills Enhancement.
+Customized, jobspecific basic skills in written and spoken language, math and thinking skills can be developed to improve performance on the job.
+After a job analysis and assessment process, an on-site training program is offered to meet a specific organization's employee needs. - Supervisory Skills Assessment Center.
+Supervisors are assessed against 10 dimensions.
+A plan is then created for focused development. - Certification Programs. - Supervisory Skills - Team Leader Facilitator